Announcement opens continuously from 12/17/2021, with periodic cut-offs.

 The Chief Steward is responsible to perform other duties as assigned.

 **Minimum Eligibility Requirements: ** Must be a United States citizen of at least 18 years of age and possess and maintain:

 - U.S. Passport with a minimum of seven months of expiration date.

 - Transportation Worker Identification Credential (TWIC) and/or Department of Defense (DOD) Common Access Card (CAC) with a minimum of ten (10) months remaining of expiration.

 - United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten months remaining of expiration date.

 - MMC endorsed as: Ordinary Seaman, Wiper or Stewards Department (FH)

 Specialized experience is defined as possessing the following:

-- A current certification as an Executive Chef or higher from the American Culinary Federation (ACF) and experience with a commercial automated food service management system.
+- Commercial Certification: A current certification as an Executive Chef or higher from the American Culinary Federation (ACF) and experience with a commercial automated food service management system.
+OR

-- Graduate of an accredited commercial academy/school and has completed training in nutrition, supervision/management and is Serv-Safe Manager certified.
+- Graduate of an accredited commercial academy/school, has completed training in nutrition, supervision/management, and is Serv-Safe Manager certified OR

 - Previous merchant marine experience in culinary with at least 24 months cumulative sailing experience as a Chief Steward and successful completion of: Food Service Management/Financial Management (computerized or manual application) ANDCurrent Serv-Safe Manager Certification.